 The University’s Course Directors, students’ supervisors, and the Research Officer and Tutor for Graduate Students are available to discuss students’ post-graduation plans and how they may utilise most effectively the skills acquired during their studies.

 Please note that The University of Buckingham has four terms per year.
 The tuition fees quoted are for the degree (e.g. if you start a degree at Buckingham in January 2018, you will pay the same termly fee for the duration of your degree – you will not be affected by the price increase in September 2018).
 Students will pay the same termly fee for the duration of their studies, unless studies are interrupted and resumed later.
 The tuition fee quoted is therefore the total cost of the degree.

 Postgraduate loan scheme

 A new system of postgraduate loans for Masters degrees in the UK was introduced in August 2016 with support from the UK Government.
-The loan will provide up to £10,000 (£10,280 for new applicants in 2017) for taught and research Masters courses in all subject areas.
+The loan will provide up to £10,609 for taught and research Masters courses in all subject areas.
 The loans can be used for tuition fees, living expenses or both.
 Find out more >>

 Details of scholarships can be found on our main Bursaries and Scholarships page.
 You should make an application to study at the University and receive an offer letter confirming our acceptance of your application before applying for a scholarship.

 Please note that applicants with a First-Class degree at undergraduate level are automatically entitled to a scholarship which is worth the equivalent of 33% of their total fees.